andradjaafara/defining_the_end_of_an_outbreak/simulated_datasets/simulated_datasets_readme.txt

-This folder contains simulated datasets used in the paper:
+This folder contains simulated datasets (in R list) used in the paper in the form of .rds files.
+Each simulated datasets contain 1,000 outbreak trajectories.
+Random selection of 100 trajectory indexes used for simulations are stored in the randomised_index folder:
 1. Poisson based outbreak with Rt = 0.6 at the declining phase of the outbreak.
 2. Poisson based outbreak with Rt = 0.3 at the declining phase of the outbreak.
 3. Poisson based outbreak with Rt = 0.9 at the declining phase of the outbreak.